Google Page Experience Guide

 - Monitor Page Experience signals

 On April 19, Google launched a new Page Experience report in Search Console to provide web developers and website owners with more actionable insights on how to optimize for user experience.
-The Page Experience report shows your website’s latest Core Web Vitals performance and the other four Page Experience signals, including mobile usability, security issues, ad experience and HTTPS.
+The Page Experience report shows your website’s latest Core Web Vitals performance and the other three Page Experience signals, including mobile usability, ad experience and HTTPS.

 With this new feature, it is now easier to filter pages with a good page experience and track pages that fail the Page Experience metrics.